miguelalarcos/learn_programming_with_Python/chapter2.rst

 Note that we are using the word *area* both in *RightTriangle* and in *Rectangle*.
 There's no mess.

-Exercise: create a class named *Person* whose constructor receives the name of a person, and has got a method called *my_name_is* that returns "Hello, my name is <the name of the person passed in the constructor>".
+**Exercise**: create a class named *Person* whose constructor receives the name of a person, and has got a method called *my_name_is* that returns "Hello, my name is <the name of the person passed in the constructor>".